amansahay1309/data-platform-iac/README.md

-# ABCCDCDCaaaaaaaaaaaaaaaaModern Open-Source Data Platform
+# ABCCDCDCaaaaaaaModern Open-Source Data Platform

 A complete, production-ready data platform built with Infrastructure as Code principles.
 This platform runs entirely on AWS EC2 instances (no managed services) and provides a comprehensive suite of data tools for ingestion, processing, analytics, and governance.